UDPN/BN-Sandbox-selfservice-public/BN_API_User_Tutorial.md

 <img src="./media/api_image1.png" alt="BN API flow.drawio(1)" style="width:5.44931in;height:9.69097in" />

-Please find below the core APIs used by the IT system operators to connect to business nodes.
-Additional details on the API can be found in the Swagger description provided above.
-All URLs come from setting up the BN locally via [<span class="underline">Setup a Business Node(BN) with docker-compose</span>](https://github.com/UDPN/BN-Sandbox-selfservice-public).
+Below, you can find the primary APIs utilized by IT system operators to establish a connection with business nodes.
+You can refer to the Swagger description mentioned above to obtain more information about these APIs.
+These URLs are associated with the BN's local setup, which can be accessed via [<span class="underline">Setup a Business Node(BN) with docker-compose</span>](https://github.com/UDPN/BN-Sandbox-selfservice-public).